Disappearance of Gaia Pope: Risk assessment incorrectly grading Pope as a "medium" risk missing person

 Griffin recorded that Gaia's risk as a missing person should have been "high", with a number of witnesses also testifying this.
 However, Gaia's risk was initially graded as "medium".
 This meant that external specialist resources, including Dorset Search & Rescue (DorSAR) and HM Coastguard were delayed in being tasked to assist the search.
 It was only at approximately 1:30 am on 8 November that a police inspector working in the control room upgraded the risk.

 "High-risk" missing person review not carried out for 16 hours

-Detective Inspector Phillip Swanton told the inquest that policy dictated as an experienced detective should have reviewed the incident as soon as Gaia was graded as a high-risk missing person in order for important lines of enquiry to be established.
+Detective Inspector Phillip Swanton told the inquest that policy dictated that an experienced detective should have reviewed the incident as soon as Gaia was graded as a high-risk missing person in order for important lines of enquiry to be established.
 However, the case wasn't reviewed until more than 16 hours had passed, when DI Swanton was on-call.